aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

 ## Get Recipients

 ```
-GET /endpoint/path
+GET /path
 ```

 Description: This endpoint is used to get a list of recipients.

 Query Parameters:
-- animal_type: A comma-separated list of animal types to filter the recipients by.
+- animal_type: A comma-separated list of animal types.

 Example Response: